magwenelab/WeavePop/README.md

 * [Graphviz](https://graphviz.org/) (optional, to seethe Snakemake DAG in a graph)
 * [Seqkit](https://bioinf.shenwei.me/seqkit/)

-To install the required programs for each module you can run `mamba env create --file envs/envname.yaml` using the specified environment file in the table bellow.
 The environments for Modules 1 - 3 are installed by Snakemake, so you don't need to do it.
+If you want to install them you can run `mamba env create --file envs/envname.yaml` using the specified environment file in the table bellow.

 | Module | Software | Environment files |
 | :---------------- | ----: |----: |